It is perhaps the biggest myth in supply chain management; that to reduce inventory costs you should keep inventory levels low.

 After all, there is a difference between not tying up too much capital in inventory and incurring substantial costs when faced with shortages.
 Here’s how to reduce your inventory costs, while still maintaining the necessary stock levels you need to succeed.

-Understand Why Companies Reduce Inventory Levels
+Understand Why Businesses Reduce Inventory Levels

-Before venturing into the costs of shortages, it’s best to understand why companies decide to reduce inventory levels.
+Before venturing into the costs of shortages, it’s best to understand why businesses decide to reduce inventory levels.
 These decisions are based primarily on carrying costs, ones that are exacerbated when sales don’t meet forecasts and a store is left with too much product on its shelves.

 First, there is the cost of capital that increases over time.
 Second, there are costs that include pilferage.
 Third, there are costs defined by expired, outdated or “out-of-date” inventory.
 Finally, there are costs defined by freight, counting, storage, handling, and inventory damage, in addition to monthly rent and electricity.
 All of these play a role in a company’s unwillingness to hold inventory and they are exacerbated when sales volumes are low.
 However, what happens when sales volumes inexplicably trend upwards and the company comes face-to-face with a shortage?
 That’s correct, you lose out on potential sales and revenue.